number42net/restoreblog/2021-04-23 Macintosh 128K (Mac 2)/index.md

 ![Cracking flyback](img_020.jpg)

 Here it is on the first boot attempt, it wasn't able to boot off of the floppy.
-I will test with another floppy soon.

 ![Nearly booted](img_021.jpg)

+Unfortunately the next day the computer wouldn't start at all anymore, only showing a blank screen.
+The flyback was quite noisy again, except when touching the analoug board, which would indicate cracked solder joints.

+After touching up all the bad looking and likely

 # Floppy drive: